yuvraj-05828/lab-react-note-keeping-app-boilerplate/README.md

 ## Summary

-In this exercise, you've learnt various ways of setting up react in your system.
 If you managed to do it, good job! :trophy:

-This concludes the React setup.
 We are proud of you!

 Happy Coding ProGrad ❤️!